the drum acknowledges and thanks all our funder’s & community partners for their support

 The drum, with the support of the City of Yarra, in partnership with Youth Services, has extended our Youth Peer Leaders program, including the delivery of programs, events and activities for young people (8-21 yrs) living in Collingwood and Richmond towers/estates.

 Another funding source is the Victorian Multicultural Commission.
 This funds the drum’s (in)visible program which connects young queer and trans people from diverse cultural and religious backgrounds through community workshops and events. (in)visible connects young queer and trans people from diverse cultural and religious backgrounds through community workshops and events.
 It is by and for young queer and transgender people of color (QTIPOC). (in)visible recognizes that for QTIPOC young people, their well-being is explicitly inter-sectional.
 Encompassing religious, cultural or ethnically diverse and their gender and/or sexual identity.

-The living intersections project is funded by Hey Grants.
-The (in)visible team identified the lack of information and support specific to the experience of young people with multiple, intersecting identities (QTIPOC).
-Supported by YACVIC, the (in)visible team are currently working on an information resource for young QTIPOC, as well as other sectors.
+The living intersections is a vital ‘add on’ to the (in)visible project.
+Funded by Hey Grants is providing resources to the (in)visible team to respond to the identified the lack of information and support specific to the experience of young people with multiple, intersecting identities (QTIPOC).
+This funding is allowing the team to develop an information resource for young QTIPOC, as well as other sectors.